 The plant is indigenous to North America.
 It can be found in every state in the United States except for Alaska, and it is widespread in Canada, too.
 The plant thrives in disturbed soils and is frequently found along roadsides.

 Together, common ragweed and giant ragweed account for most of the hay fever experienced in North America in the fall.
 Symptoms of hay fever are sneezing and runny nose, along with itchy eyes.

-Although the name, "hay fever," alludes to the "haying" season in the fall, people often refer to allergies experienced at any time of year as "hay fever."
-Thus birch trees, for example, are spoken of as a major source of hay fever in eastern North America, even though the hay fever resulting from their pollen occurs in spring, not fall.
+Although the name hay fever alludes to the "haying" season in the fall, people often refer to allergies experienced at any time of year as hay fever.
+Thus birch trees, for example, are spoken of as a major source of hay fever in eastern North America, even though the hay fever resulting from their pollen occurs in spring and not fall.

-Well, at least you can try to minimize your outdoor activities when the pollen count is highest (generally between 10 a.m. and 4 p.m.).
-This practice will not eliminate your hay fever, but any lessening of the symptoms will make life easier to endure.
+So what is someone with allergies to do?
+Stay inside all September?
+Try to minimize your outdoor activities when the pollen count is highest, which is generally between 10 a.m. and 4 p.m.
+This practice won't eliminate your hay fever, but it can lessen the severity of the symptoms.